 Chocolate Sandwich Cookies with a hint of espresso and a dreamy, creamy filling.

 I am THAT girl.
-The one that will always pass up an Oreo for a double chocolate sandwich cookie.
+The one that will always pass up an Oreo for double Chocolate Sandwich Cookies.
 Is this chocolate cookie overload?
 Not a chance!

 The simple base cookie is not overly sweet, leaving plenty of room for the perfectly balanced sweet creme filling.
-These cookies are chocolatey, fudgy, lightly sweet and a little addictive.
+These cookies are chocolatey, fudgy, lightly sweet and a completely delicious.

 For the prettiest presentation, pipe the chocolate filling onto the cookies.